jennifert/jekyll-site/_posts/2015-08-08-jekyll-config-file.markdown

 The Jekyll configuration file houses important information for your site.
 This post highlights some options being used in this site, with a basic explanation of what it does.<!--more-->

 This file has quite a few areas of editing, especially if you want to override some of the [default Jekyll options](http://jekyllrb.com/docs/configuration/#front-matter-defaults).
-Here is a [sample](https://github.com/jennifert/jekyll-site/blob/master/_config.yml) of my <code>_config.yml</code> from my GitHub repository.
+Here is a [jekyll config sample](https://gist.github.com/jennifert/de156dc7b792a3f3a0e4b63aa66e768a) of my <code>_config.yml</code> from my GitHub repository.
 There are 3 main sections, which are explain in more detail below.

 ### Site Settings